ENDORSEMENTS FOR CIRCULAR THERAPEUTICS

 Editor-in-Chief of the American Journal of Clinical Hypnosis and author of clinical books including The Answer Within, Practical Magic, and Tools of Intention.

-Circular Therapeutics is a magical book written by authentic traditional healers who have impeccable scholarship.
+Circular Therapeutics is a magical book written by authentic traditional healers who have an impeccable scholarship.
 Like an extraordinary painting, this book helps you invent a life that escapes the bondage of theory, narrative, and meaning.
-It is much needed medicine for therapists, healers, and anyone interested in the art of helping others change – I celebrate its circular poetics and therapeutics of the heart!
+It is much-needed medicine for therapists, healers, and anyone interested in the art of helping others change – I celebrate its circular poetics and therapeutics of the heart!

 Former Science Editor of Smithsonian Magazine